oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 5. Client requests a response using the Authorization Code at the Token Endpoint.
 6. Client receives a response that contains an ID Token and Access Token in the response body.

-The diagram below is a simplified sequence of the Authorization Code Flow, where the User Agent (the browser) redirections are not shown.
+The diagram is a simplified sequence of the Authorization Code Flow, where the User Agent (the browser) redirections are not shown.

-{% img blog/spring-security-pkce/auth0-authorization-code.png alt:"Authorization Code Grant" width:"800" %}{: .center-image }
+When calling the Token Endpoint, the client application must authenticate itself.
+The protocol provides several ways for [client authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication):

+- `client_secret_basic`: The client was assigned a secret (confidential client) and authenticates using HTTP basic authentication scheme.
+- `client_secret_post`: The client was assigned a secret and authenticates by including the client credentials in the request body.
+- `client_secret_jwt`: The client was assigned a secret and authenticates using a JWT signed with part of the secret as a shared key.
+- `private_key_jwt`: The client has registered a public key and authenticates using a JWT signed with the private key.
+- `none`: The client does not authenticate itself a the Token Endpoint, because it is a public client.

-As browser and mobile applications cannot hold credentials securely and therefore cannot identify themselves using a client secret, PKCE was created for extending the OAuth 2.0 Authorization Code Flow, adding a dynamically created cryptographically random key called "code verifier".
-The flow is modified as follows:
+As browser and mobile applications _cannot_ hold credentials securely and therefore cannot identify themselves using a client secret, [PKCE](https://www.rfc-editor.org/rfc/rfc7636) was created for extending the OAuth 2.0 Authorization Code Flow, adding a dynamically created cryptographically random key called "code verifier".
+This extension was created for mitigating the authorization code interception attack.

+The modified flow has the following steps:

+{% img blog/spring-security-pkce/auth0-authorization-code-pkce.png alt:"Authorization Code Grant" width:"800" %}{: .center-image }

 1. The Client creates and records a secret named the "code_verifier" and derives a transformed version referred to as the "code_challenge", which is sent in the OAuth 2.0 Authorization Request along with the transformation method.
 2. The Authorization Endpoint responds as usual but records the "code_challenge" and the transformation method.
 3. The Client then sends the authorization code in the Access Token Request as usual but includes the "code_verifier" secret generated in the first step.
 4. The Authorization Server transforms "code_verifier" and compares it to the recorded "code_challenge".
 Access is denied if they are not equal.

-{% img blog/spring-security-pkce/auth0-authorization-code-pkce.png alt:"Authorization Code Grant" width:"800" %}{: .center-image }

-- who is using it

 The latest [Security BCP](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-24.html) states that PKCE should be enabled for all types of clients, public and confidential (browser based applications, mobile applications, native applications and secure server applications).

 ## Spring Security for Authorization Code Flow